-Food and drink must be consumed in the commons ONLY.
-Weather permitting; students may go into the courtyard after eating.
+Weather permitting; students may go into the courtyard during lunch.
 Students may not go out of the building or into the parking lot without specific permission from an administrator and signing out in the office.

 After eating, students are expected to return trays, dinnerware, and paper goods to the designated area.
 Disposable items should be placed in the proper receptacle before leaving the commons.
 Student lunch periods will be continuous, so please leave your table area as clean as you would like to find it!